 Arab Petroleum Pipelines Company "SUMED" Signs Agreement with Soukhna Refinery and Petrochemical Company "SRPC"

-CAIRO, Oct.
-22, 2024 (GLOBE NEWSWIRE) -- Mr. George Matharu, President of Elite Capital & Co.
+CAIRO, EGYPT, October 22, 2024 /EINPresswire.com/ -- Mr. George Matharu, President of Elite Capital & Co.
 Limited "ECC" (Financial Lead Arranger of Soukhna Refinery), and His Excellency Eng.
 Sameh Fahmy, Chairman of Egyptian Petroleum Investments Corporation "EPI Corp."
 (Founding Director and Lead Consultant of Soukhna Refinery), announced today that the Arab Petroleum Pipelines Company "SUMED" has signed a Term Sheet for handling, storing, and transferring crude oil feedstock and petroleum products with the Soukhna Refinery and Petrochemical Company "SRPC".

 “SUMED signing the Term Sheet with Soukhna Refinery - SRPC will reduce the refinery construction cost by USD 700 Million, making the project's capital USD 4.7 Billion, which will positively reflect on the appetite of targeted investors to enter as partners into the project, while reducing any future financing burdens and contributing to the expected financing process,” Mr. George Matharu said.